 Mapillary for ArcGIS Pro is an add-in for ArcGIS Pro.
 The add-in installer is a single executable file which will automatically detect, download, and install the add-in needed for your ArcGIS Pro version.

 In order to use Mapillary for ArcGIS Pro, please ensure you meet the system requirements of ArcGIS Pro 2.0 higher:

-- To get started with Mapillary for ArcGIS Pro, download the add-in.
+- To get started with Mapillary for ArcGIS Pro, download the add-in installer.

-- Double-click the add-in file to install it.
+- Double-click the installer file to run the installation.